fossar/composition-c4/README.md

 This is a function that, for given source, returns a derivation with a Composer repository containing the packages listed by the Composer lock file in the source directory.
 It takes the following arguments:

 - Either `lockFile` containing an explicit path to `composer.lock` file, or `src`, which is the source directory/derivation containing the file.
-- `includeDev` – optional boolean variable controlling whether developer dependencies should be installed.
-Defaults to `true`.

 ### `c4.composerSetupHook`